 - Click Test SMTP: Checks that the SMTP configuration is valid, by sending to a specified email address.

-- Ensure valid email addresses are entered for local users (user details page) for each "Recipient" of the email notifications.
-(Directory user email addresses are auto-confirmed.)
+- Ensure valid email addresses are entered for local users.
+Directory users' email addresses will be auto-confirmed.

 - Click the Confirmed? checkbox for the email address.